laeppsynk/libltc-rs/README.md

 # libltc-rs

-A rust wrapper for libltc.
+A thin rust wrapper for libltc.

+I tried my best to keep the API as close to the original as possible while encapsulating the borrow / move semantics of the original library.

 ## Dependencies